KPDwyer/SpriteMaker/Readme.md

 ##Gallery

-By Defining shapes relative to the canvas, you can rescale the canvas at will to have export a set of draw commands at a variety of sizes.
+By Defining shapes relative to the canvas, you can rescale the canvas at will to export a set of draw commands at a variety of sizes.

 ![Skull 64x64](Skull64.png)
 ![Skull 1024x1024](Skull1024.png)